statamic/docs/content/collections/fieldtypes/range.md

     name: append
     type: string
     description: |
-      Add text to the end (right-side) of the rage slider.
+      Add text to the end (right-side) of the range slider.
   -
     name: prepend
     type: string
     description: |
-      Add text to the beginning (left-side) of the rage slider.
+      Add text to the beginning (left-side) of the range slider.
 stage: 4
 id: 5ede219c-607e-4ad2-8498-6ca55a063e73
 ---